 There are 6 luggage deposit offices in the airport:

 In Terminal Building 1: between Gate 4 and Gate 5 and between Gate 10 and Gate 11 in the Departure Hall, and between Gate 6 and Gate 7 in the Arrival Hall.
 The telephone number is 021-6834 6324.

-In Terminal Building 2: near Service Counter and near Service Counter M, in the Departure Hall; and near the International Arrivals exit.
+In Terminal Building 2: near Service Counter A and near Service Counter M in the Departure Hall; and near the International Arrivals exit.
 The telephone number is 021-6834 0076.

-China Highlights suggest you leave the luggage at your departure terminal building.
-The price for leaving luggage is 50 yuan a day (for a large-size one, the small one could be cheaper).
+We suggest you leave your luggage at your departure terminal building.
+The price for leaving (large) luggage is 50 yuan a day (small luggage may be cheaper).

-Pudong Airport – the Oriental Pearl – Nanjing Road – the Bund – Yuyuan Garden – Pudong Airport.
+Pudong Airport – the Oriental Pearl – Nanjing Road – the Bund – Yu Garden – Pudong Airport.
 Covering four attractions might be too much.
-Select attractions according to your own interest and available time.
+Select attractions according to your interests and available time.

-6. Return to the airport (about 2 hours): When there are 4 hours before your boarding time, it is time to return the airport.
-Take subway line 10 at Yuyuan Subway Station (豫园), get off at Nanjing East Road (南京东路), and transfer to line 2 to Pudong International Airport.
+6. Return to the airport (about 2 hours): Four hours before your boarding time, it is time to return the airport.
+Take subway line 10 at Yuyuan Subway Station (豫园), get off at Nanjing East Road (南京东路), and transfer to line 2 for Pudong International Airport.